-This is Part 2 of an in-depth tutorial series on how to edit and delete WP posts.
+This is Part 2 of the tutorial on how to edit and delete posts in WordPress.

-In Part One, we looked at the different features of the WordPress Table of Posts.
+In Part 1, we looked at the built-in features and functions of the WordPress Table of Posts.

-In this tutorial, you will learn how to edit and delete single posts in WordPress, how to perform individual and multiple post edits and deletions, and many other useful tips that will save you time using posts in WordPress.
+In this tutorial, you will learn how to edit and delete individual and multiple posts in WordPress, how to perform single and bulk post edits and deletions, and other practical and time-saving tips for creating content using posts.

 - Edit single/multiple posts.